chinthujan/the-randomizer/README.md

 # The Randomizer
-This is a web page application that was created with the intention of having multiple styles of randomizers in one location (all of which will be created via HTML, CSS, and JavaScript).
+This is a web page application that was created with the intention of having multiple styles of randomizers in one location.
 ## Current Randomizers
 - Random choice selector (from a user-defined list)
 >Currently working on this and am aiming to have a functional CSS animation to select the randomized word/option